Rosedale Real Estate: A Buyer and Seller's Guide to Toronto's Heritage Luxury Neighbourhood

 Yonge and Summerhill: The Western Retail Spine

-Private Clubs and the Rosedale Community
+Private Clubs & The Rosedale Community

 Several of Toronto's invite-only social and athletic clubs sit within Rosedale or its immediate boundaries.
 The Toronto Lawn Tennis Club is in Rosedale.
 The Granite Club, the National Club, and others are within minutes.
 Rosedale residents frequently hold memberships at multiple clubs, and the social network around these institutions is meaningful to neighbourhood character.